Saucy Jack and the Space Vixens

 Saucy Jack and the Space Vixens is a cult science fiction musical reminiscent of The Rocky Horror Show.
 The 2006 West End run starred Faye Tozer and was choreographed by Bruno Tonioli.
 The cast interact with the audience as if the audience were patrons of the club in which the musical is set.

 Story

 The story revolves around a cabaret club called "Saucy Jack's", at which the performers become the victims of a serial killer as they try to leave to better themselves elsewhere.
-Step in the Space Vixens in their role as investigators and upholders of the oath.

-As well as Rocky Horror there are clearly influences of Barbarella as the Vixens' interrogation device the Vibratron appears to be similar to the Orgasmatron of that movie and the Vixens' characters more than a little like Jane Fonda's character in that movie.

-Musically the influences are predominantly Disco with a catchy original score.